gvwilson/thirdbit/src/fiction/madica/index.md

 The girls jumped to their feet.
 Laurellen shaded her eyes.
 "What are they?"

-"I don't know," Madica replied, "But---"
+"I don't know," Madica replied, "But—"

 Before she could finish her sentence, the first light reappeared, only this time it wasn't going *zzzZZZing!* It was going *zzz…* *zzz…*